If you wait until the last minute, it only takes a minute.

 When we set up the classifieds we thought we'd do something differently from other online swap pages.
 We decided that leaving the old ads up on the site as a reference and allowing users to mark them "sold" was better than automatically deleting old ads after some arbitrary time (like 90 days).
 This way, our visitors could browse older ads, looking at prices, descriptions, etc. We felt our visitors would easily realize the obvious fact that old ads were indeed, "old".

 Our Product Reviews manager takes care of maintaining the integrity of the reviews.
-Our Product Reviews rules are described in detail on the far right of main reviews page.
+Our rules are described in detail on the page available via the "Managers Notes" button on the left of the main reviewse.
 The most common violation is when users drift off the topic of reviewing the product and instead start talking about the manufacturer or its customer service.

 If you have a ham radio-related question, feel free to post it to one of our Forums.
-First, be sure you are logged in, then click Forums in our left menu area, then choose a forum (say Elmers and then look for the "Create a new topic in..." link near the top.
+First, be sure you are logged in, then in our main menu area, under "Community" choose "Forums".
+The choose a particular forum category, (say Elmers ) and then look for the "NEW TOPIC" link near the top.

-In other words, you should think twice before you click that 'Submit' button because once you click it, you won't be able to Undo it.
+In other words, you should think twice before you click that 'Submit' button because once you click it, you might not be able to Undo it.